 We are natural beings so chances are that within life and our environment. the answer can be found.

-Talking of eggs and chickens somehow makes the question of profound philosophy easier to embrace.
+Talking of eggs and chickens somehow brings the question of profound philosophy into an easier to embrace arena.
 Often our habitual reactions to mundane and maybe not so ordinary events are the indicator of how we value our own life.

-Rather than getting wrapped up in the reasons why we have low self-esteem, we could make a decision to take action and notice outcomes.
+Rather than getting wrapped up in the reasons why we have low self-esteem, we could make a decision to take action and notice this tendency.
 Then we are in a position to address it.